 The ultra trendy bar and restaurant in Port Adriano is well-known from Sylt.
 Enjoy the sea views over the harbour, the lively atmosphere and the good food and drinks. […] Sansibar Wine & Restaurant

 Experience authentic Mallorcan cuisine with innovative contemporary flair at Arrels restaurant in Illetas.
-Open for dinner, it offers two tasting menus. […] Arrels by Marga Coll
+Offers a choice of exquisite tasting menus. […] Arrels by Marga Coll

 Restaurant Maricel is the restaurant of the elegant 5-star seafront hotel Hospes Maricel.
 Come for dinner or its award-winning breakfast. […] Restaurant Maricel

 When you want to eat close enough to the sea to hear the water lapping on the sands, head for this seasonal restaurant at Palma’s Nixe Palace Hotel. […] Dinner with the soundtrack of the sea at A Popa

 Pez Playa brings you the authentic mediterranean feel of the island.
 Modern decor, live music, high-quality cuisine….
 Call, reserve, choose your spot and relax! […] Pez Playa Restaurant by Me Mallorca

 A Swiss/Italian-owned restaurant in Camp de Mar with an excellent reputation and large terrace, offering chef René’s creative cuisine. […] Restaurant La Tulipe